MathyouMB/website/src/content/articles/carleton-cs-coop-explained.md

 Yes, if you find your own placement outside the co-op board, you will still be required to pay the admin and work term fees for those terms even if you had to put in the work to find the placement.

-To those of you who are annoyed by this I have to ask ... why are you in co-op then?
+A lot of students find this annoying, but if you don't want to pay these fees, just drop co-op before your job search term begins.

 The whole point of being in co-op is to help you find work.
 If you can find work on your own, you don't need to be in co-op.

-Yes, there's the tax credit I guess... that is kind of fair.
+The only reason to pay the the fees despite not actually using the job board is to maintain your accredited co-op program status.

 However, at the point your willing to put in the time of doing your own directed search, you're probably going to start subconsciouly filtering companies you know won't hire you without co-op accredidation anyways.